becem-gharbi/nuxt-naiveui/docs/components/naive-navbar.md

 # NaiveNavbar

-This component provides responsive navigation bar.
+This component provides a responsive navigation bar.
 It has nested menu items wrapping `NuxtLink` for routing with prefetch.

 ```ts
 interface MenuLinkRoute {